 9 Best Engineering Internships for High School Students

-Cost/Stipend: No Cost + stipend provided ($468.80/week)
+Cost/Stipend: No cost + stipend provided ($468.80/week)

 Location: Varies based on the program

-NASA’s Office of STEM Engagements extends paid internships across all its nationwide locations, offering high school students an extraordinary chance to contribute to ongoing agency projects under the guidance of a dedicated NASA mentor.
-This program not only provides hands-on experience but also includes training, mentorship, and avenues for career development, allowing participants to collaborate with some of the brightest minds in science, engineering, finance, information technology, and business globally.
+NASA’s Office of STEM Engagements extends paid internships across all its nationwide locations, offering high school students a chance to contribute to ongoing agency projects under the guidance of a NASA mentor.
+This program provides hands-on experience and includes training, mentorship, and avenues for career development.
+The internships cover various subjects and disciplines: space science, engineering, aeronautics, technology, space microbiology, ecology, outreach, and communications.
+You may design experiments, analyze data from space missions, or pioneer new technologies.
+Getting an internship at NASA is an achievement that can significantly enhance your college applications.

 Location: These internships are offered across NASA facilities.
 Students may select roles based on the cities they are in.

-Program dates: These internships are offered in 3 sessions — Summer (10-week program, from late May or early June to August) Fall (16-week program, from late August or early September to mid-December) | Spring (16-week program, from mid-January to early May) |
+Program dates: These internships are offered in 3 sessions — Summer (10-week program, from late May or early June to August) | Fall (16-week program, from late August or early September to mid-December) | Spring (16-week program, from mid-January to early May) |

 Eligibility: Internships are available for full-time high school students who meet a minimum 3.0 GPA requirement and are US citizens.

-This 7-week summer internship is a unique opportunity for students eager to contribute to groundbreaking research conducted at Fermilab, a prominent center for particle physics exploration under the U.S. Department of Energy’s Office of Science.
-Focused on particle physics and accelerator research, this program immerses interns within Fermilab’s scientific endeavors, enabling direct collaboration with leading scientists.
-Interns engage in diverse projects encompassing particle physics, particle accelerators, detectors, computing, and quantum science.
+This 7-week summer internship is an opportunity for students who want to contribute to research conducted at Fermilab, a prominent center for particle physics exploration under the U.S. Department of Energy’s Office of Science.
+Focused on particle physics and accelerator research, this program introduces you to Fermilab’s scientific endeavors, enabling collaboration with scientists.
+You will engage in diverse projects encompassing particle physics, particle accelerators, detectors, computing, and quantum science.
+You will collect data through surveys, contribute to research abstracts, and deliver oral presentations highlighting the progress achieved during the program.
+Project assignments vary annually, aligning with ongoing lab projects.
+These projects are detailed on the lab’s official webpage.

 Cost/Stipend: No cost. $16.20 stipend per hour

 Location: Fermilab, Batavia, IL.
 Note that transportation, housing, or meals will not be provided.
-Fermilab can help you with discounted rates for local hotels near the internship site.

-Application Deadline: January 15, 2024
+Application Deadline: January 15

-Program Dates: June 17, 2024 — August 2, 2024
+Program Dates: June 17 — August 2

-Interns have the opportunity to collaborate with seasoned scientists and engineers, contributing to technological advancements across cyber security, energy, engineering, and software realms.
+Sandia National Laboratories, contracted by the U.S. Department of Energy’s National Nuclear Security Administration (NNSA), offers summer and year-round student internships.
+The lab’s affiliation with the government makes its internships prestigious.
+You will take on impactful roles in technical and business capacities.
+You will collaborate with scientists and engineers, contributing to technological advancements across cybersecurity, energy, engineering, and software.
 Each intern works under the guidance of a manager who helps define their work assignment, schedule, and internship duration.
-Competitive pay, academic credits, exceptional mentoring, and advanced training collectively enrich these internships, offering invaluable learning experiences.
+Competitive pay, academic credits, mentoring, and advanced training enrich these internships.
+To learn more about this program, check out our complete guide here.

 Cost/Stipend: No cost to apply.
 The stipend will vary based on the internship role.